 - low pressure to spend heavily on every day of the trip.

 That is why value destinations feel easier.
 They give travellers more room for error.
+A country feels cheap in real life when small mistakes do not immediately punish the budget.

 The Mistakes Budget Travelers Make in 2025